graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 1.5.1 =
+* Added Paypal log.txt file to admin and additional Paypal test emails
+* Added option to change sort order on archive pages
+* Added POT file
 * US State list is no longer required, this was causing issues for users outside of the US
-* Added POT file

 = 1.5 =
 * Fixing issue where a generic function needed to be prefixed